Burgundy & Soft Gold Checked Silk Taffeta - $20.00 yd.

 - This is a Time Traveling Fabric.

-- It is suitable for lady’s gowns, skirts, jackets, mantles, pelisses, men's banyans and wrapping gowns, waistcoats, linings, accessories and children's clothing.
+- It is suitable for ladies gowns, skirts, jackets, mantles, pelisses, men's banyans and wrapping gowns, waistcoats, linings, accessories and children's clothing.
+Also suitable for household applications such as bed and window treatments.

 Please select all options.